Evaluating & Treating Equilibrium Disorders

 ENG/VNG is a group of tests that look for signs of vestibular dysfunction or neurological deficits by measuring nystagmus and other physiologic responses.
 ENG/VNG tests are the most common procedures administered to people with dizziness, vertigo, and/ or balance disorders, although the test protocol and methodology may vary.
 The first ENG/VNG subtest evaluates the movement of the eyes as they follow specific targets.
 The second subtest observes eye movement as the head is positioned in different directions.
 And lastly, during the caloric test, warm and/or cold water or air is circulated in the ear canal to test the vestibular response stimulated by the temperature change.

+The AFA Balance & Hearing Institute is one of three providers in Arizona to use a rotational chair to test individuals who may experience balance disorders.
 Rotational tests are another way of evaluating how well the eyes and inner ear work together.
 For every head movement in one direction, there is eye movement in the opposite direction.
 With rotational tests the examiner can record eye movement while the head is moving at various speeds.
 This provides additional information, beyond the ENG/VNG, about how well the balance organs are functioning.
 Not all people will need rotational tests.

 VEMP testing is used to evaluate whether the saccule and the inferior vestibular nerve are intact and functioning normally.
 During VEMP testing, insert earphones are placed in the ears and small electrodes are attached to the skin over the neck muscles.
 When sound is transmitted through the earphones, the electrodes record the response of the muscle to the vestibular stimuli.
 VEMP are useful at identifying canal dehiscence (SCCD), fistulae and enlarged vestibular aqueduct (EVAS) among other conditions.